SathyaseelanRamachandran/weather-app/README.md

 # weather-app

-A weather application with possibility that users/clients can save the current weather status for later and display the history later
+A weather application with possibilities that users/clients can save the current weather status for later and display the history later

 ---